attilammagyar/js80p/README.md

 ##### Portamento Depth (PRD)

-When set to a non-zero value (specified in cents), then oscillator frequency will glide to the current note's pitch from a fixed level of detuning in accordance with the [PRT](#usage-synth-common-prt) setting.
+When set to a non-zero value (specified in cents), the oscillator's frequency will glide to the current note's pitch from a fixed level of detuning in accordance with the [PRT](#usage-synth-common-prt) setting.